Modern Tailwind CSS and Next.js setup

 export default config

-Wire Tailwind into the global stylesheet
+Wire the stylesheet

 @tailwind base;